lellimecnar/lellimecnar.github.io/_costuming/imperial-officer/tunic-pattern.md

 * **A.** single-breasted, upper-thigh length.
 * **B.** double-breasted, above-the-knee length.

-You'll need to create sort of a hybrid between the two.
+The Imperial Officer uniform tunic is sort of a hybrid between the two.

+## Front
 Start by mirroring **#2** across the center line so you end up with one single pattern piece of the entire front.
 This will be the **front template**, and you will create 9 completely new pattern pieces from this one large piece.

 <div style="text-align: center">